Tuning Timestep-Distilled Diffusion Model Using Pairwise Sample Optimization: Supplementary Experimental Settings and Results

 \subsection{PSO for Style Transfer}

 We adopt SDXL-Turbo~\citep{sauer2023adversarial} for this experiment with the Pokemon dataset~\citep{pinkney2022pokemon}.
-We first construct a reference set by sampling images from SDXL-Turbo using the training prompts in the pokemon dataset.
+The reference images are sampled using the training prompts in the pokemon dataset.
 We add LoRA of rank $r=16$ to the attention layers and set $\beta=50$.
-Then, we adopt the objective of offline-PSO for fine-tuning.
-We use batch size of 8, learning rate of 1e-5, and train for 3k steps.
+Then, we adopt the objective of PSO for fine-tuning.
+We use the batch size of 8, learning rate of 1e-5, and train for 3k steps.